 Tecsun has also upgraded their standard accessory package for the PL-990 by offering their nicer carry case, a windup reel antenna to replace the plain wire provided in the past, some upgraded earbuds, a spare battery and that very nice, large foldout one-sheet.

 Performance: OK – it is clear that Tecsun considers the PL-990 to be an upgrade to the PL-880 and I agree that it is in most, but not all ways.
 The PL-880 retains one area of superiority over all the other similarly-sized Tecsuns and that is its sound quality.
 That fabulous rich sound the ‘880 is known for has taken a slight step backward in the 990.
 Now don’t get me wrong – the 990 is still a fine sounding portable for its size and sounds worlds better than most competing radios including the PL-660, PL-600 or Eton Elite Executive, but on a side by side comparison the PL-880 has fuller, richer audio and sometimes a bit more extra gain on its volume control for very low level signals.
-If you primarily listen to good quality signals where sound is very important the PL-880 may still be your best choice but I’ve got to say that for many other reasons I prefer the 990.
+If you primarily listen to good quality signals where sound is very important the PL-880 may still be your best choice although the difference is hard to notice except on a side by side comparison.
+Overall however I’ve got to say that for many other reasons I prefer the 990.

 Reception: Here the PL-990 and PL-880 are more similar than different.
 Their forte are SW and FM where they rate as well as any portables in this category.
 Scanning the shortwave bands both day and night each radio competed head to head.
 At times a given signal might seem just a hair stronger on one of the other but moving the radios or changing stations reversed the differences.
 I noticed no hand capacitance effects on either radio across all frequency ranges…this could be different for different conditions such as in the presence of a counterpoise near the radios.
 At any rate it was not present on my 990X.
 One test showed similar AGC characteristics – I tuned into very weak and fading signals and adjusted each radio for equal volume, then listened as the signals faded into the noise.
 Generally, the two radios tracked identically…when they didn’t, reversing their positions reversed the results.
 I would also judge the AGC on the 990 to be slightly slower (superior) to the ‘880 at reducing that fluttery sound one often hears at twilight and at night, but again, the differences were usually subtle.
 The PL-990 filters had slightly better characteristics with steeper skirts and/or deeper ultimate rejection and were thus slightly better at rejecting adjacent channel splatter in crowded band conditions which sometimes meant a wider bandwidth setting could be used to provide clearer audio with less interference.
 One note is that the 990x and 880 have a few different bandwidth choices on SW: they both offer 2.3, 3.5 and 5.5 KHz but then the PL-990X offers 6 KHz while the PL-880 has 9 KHz.
 On the AM band both follow the 880’s bandwidth options with a 9 KHz Wide setting.
 On SW SSB mode they both have the same bandwidth options of 0.5, 1.2, 2.3, 3 and 4.0.
 I found tuning into SSB transmissions very easy on both radios and both were generally able to provide clear, natural copy of such signals.